Jim Longley

-James Alan Longley (born 28 July 1958) is a former Australian politician and banking executive.
+James Alan Longley (born 28 July 1958) is an Australian former politician and banking executive.
 As a member of the Liberal Party, he served as the Member of Parliament for Pittwater in the New South Wales Legislative Assembly from 1986 to 1996.
 During his tenure in the assembly, he was Minister for Community Services, Minister for Aboriginal Affairs, and Minister for the Ageing.

 Education and personal life

 Longley was born in Sydney, New South Wales (NSW), and attended Mona Vale Primary School, Sydney Grammar Preparatory School, Narrabeen High School, and St Andrew's Cathedral School.
 He received his Bachelor of Economics from the University of Sydney, a Master's degree from Macquarie University, and also attended the University of Washington in the United States.

 Longley is a Fellow of the Society of Certified Practising Accountants, Fellow of the Australian Institute of Company Directors and a Fellow of the Australian Institute of Management.
 Before entering politics, he was a banking executive.

 In September 2017 he announced he was resigning from his position as Deputy Secretary of Ageing, Disability and Home Care to pursue a two-year post graduate degree in the US.